matiasherranz/javajenkins/README.md

 * Make sure JDK 1.7+ is installed and configured in Jenkins

 ## Instructions
-* Create a job that runs the tests and creates a [Maven Site, https://maven.apache.org/plugins/maven-site-plugin/]
+* Create a job that runs the tests and creates a [Maven Site](https://maven.apache.org/plugins/maven-site-plugin/)
 * Take screenshots of the configuration and download the site folder from the Workspace (target/site)

 ## Tips